 But Apple COO Tim Cook said at the Verizon event announcing the iPhone availability, "the first-generation LTE chipsets force some design compromises, some of which we would not make."
 He added that Verizon customers have been requesting that the carrier offer the phone now, not later.

 The Verizon iPhone does have a few differences from AT&T's.
-While the Verizon iPhone won't let customers talk on the phone and browse the web at the same time, as the AT&T phone does, it will allow owners to use the device as a wireless hot spot to offer data Relevant Products/Services connections for as many as five other devices.
+While the Verizon iPhone won't let customers talk on the phone and browse the web at the same time, as the AT&T phone does, it will allow owners to use the device as a wireless hot spot to offer data connections for as many as five other devices.
 This latter capability is something the AT&T phone doesn't yet have.

 Some industry observers are suggesting that Verizon's new stinginess with credits will be reflected at other carriers.
 The thinking is that all the major carriers are going to be looking for more revenue to support the rollout of their new 4G networks and the costs of handing the heavier data traffic from more smartphone users.